lucas-montes/rec_rsys/README.md

 - [ ] Fix possible errors in formulas
 - [ ] Add tests for each formula to be sure that it's correct
 - [ ] Normalize documentation so is the same everywhere
-- [ ] Create two types of docs.
+- [X] Create two types of docs.
 One in separated .md file with extense explanation and math examples.
 And the second one more for "code use"
 - [ ] Fix typos
-- [ ] Create a trait for the similarities
-- [ ] Share this trait with the struct representing Items and Users
+- [ ] Add benches for the formulas and overall functions

 2.- Nice to have:
 - [ ] Add more docs in .md related
 - [ ] Add tests in the docs
+- [ ] Normalize the results.
+Either 0 or 1 should represent 100% of similarity depending of the formula
+- [ ] Convert the results into structs with more information
 - [ ] Improve the code snippets.
 (The title can be the method's name)

 3.- Final steps: